bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.foreach allows for the array to be mutable and map() returns a new array the same length.

 2. What is the difference between a function and a method?

+A method is a piece of code tht is called by name and associated with a object, a function is a piece of code that passes parameters and can return data.

 3. What is closure?

+A closure is a function that has access to its function scope even after the outer function has returned.

 4. Describe the four rules of the 'this' keyword.

+Window/Global Object Binding
+Implicit Binding
+New Binding
+Explicit Binding

 5. Why do we need super() in an extended class?

+The super() is needed to call the methods of the parent class and used within the constructor function.

 ## Project Set up